 How to be an Outdoor Leak Detective

 To help ensure that the Valley's water is not wasted, the City of Phoenix operates one of the country's most aggressive leak detection programs.
 You can contribute to water savings in the Valley by knowing how to look for leaks in your yard.
 Finding and fixing leaks will help you save your money.
 Leaks can also damage your landscape.
+The Smart Home Water Guide is an excellent tool for finding and fixing leaks both indoors and outdoors.
+Download the book or order it sent to your home at no cost.

 Pay attention to surges in your water bill.
 Unaccounted for month-to-month or year-to-year increases in cost or water consumption units may indicate a leak.
-If you don't have obvious indoor leaks such as leaky pipes, toilets that are running or dripping faucets, head outside.
+If you don't have obvious indoor leaks (such as leaky pipes, toilets that are running, or dripping faucets), head outside.
 Outdoor leaks often go undetected.

 Looking in All the Right Places